aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/README.md

 * **Custom Identity Component** (`CustomIdentityComponent` folder contains [Readme](CustomIdentityComponent/README.md)):
   * Deployed before any other components
+  * Implemented with AWS Cloud Development Kit (CDK)
-  * Managed the player identities and authentication tokens
+  * Manages the player identities and authentication tokens
   * Supports refreshing authentications tokens
   * Supports integrating with 3rd party identity providers such as Steam, Sign in with Apple, Google Play, and Facebook
   * See the [API Reference](CustomIdentityComponent/README.md#api-reference) for full API details.
 * **Backend Component Templates** (`BackendComponentSamples` folder contains [Readme](BackendComponentSamples/README.md))
   * Template backend components that integrate with the custom identity component and the Unreal, Unity and Godot SDK:s
+  * Implemented with AWS Cloud Development Kit (CDK)
   * Demonstrate how to get started with serverless and containerized backend development, with authenticated user access
+  * Implement best practices such as resource tagging, observability (with distributed tracing), and security guidelines (cdk-nag)
 * **Unreal Engine 5 Samples with AWS Game SDK** (`UnrealSample` folder contains [Readme](UnrealSample/README.md))
-  * Unreal 5 version of the AWS Game SDK and sample scenes for integration with different identity providers
+  * Unreal Engine 5 version of the AWS Game SDK and sample levels for integration with different identity providers
   * For SDK details see the [Unreal SDK Overview](UnrealSample/README.md#sdk-overview)
 * **Unity Samples with AWS Game SDK** (`UnitySample` folder contains [Readme](UnitySample/README.md))
-  * Unity version of the AWS Game SDK and sample scenes for integration with different identity providers
+  * Unity 2021 (and up) version of the AWS Game SDK and sample scenes for integration with different identity providers
   * For SDK details see the [Unity SDK Overview](UnitySample/README.md#sdk-overview)
 * **Godot 4 Samples with AWS Game SDK** (`GodotSample` folder contains [Readme](GodotSample/README.md))
   * Godot 4 version of the AWS Game SDK and sample scenes for integration with different identity providers